Be Prepared to be Bafa Baffled

 Aimee Reichmann-Decker received her PhD in the area of Affective, Social, and Cognitive Science from DU in 2006.
 She received a MA in Counseling Psychology from Northwestern University in 1992 and a BA in Psychology from Kalamazoo College in 1989.
 Aimee has worked as a lecturer in the Psychology Department at DU since 2005.
 She currently teaches undergraduate and graduate courses and serves as a first-year academic adviser and major adviser.

-Alejandro Garcia is a third year student at DU.
-Last year, he was on senate as the FKSHM senator and this year he is one of the two On-Campus senators for Undergraduate Student Government.
+Alejandro Garcia Fernandez is a third year student at DU.
+Last year, he was on senate as the senator for the Fritz Knoebel School of Hospitality Management and this year he is one of the two On-Campus senators for Undergraduate Student Government.
 For the past two years, he has served as the Chair of the Diversity Committee, which consists of about 40 undergraduate students working to build a more inclusive campus climate.
 Last year, Alejandro had the honor of being the recipient of the undergraduate Champion of Change award at the Diversity Summit.
-Outside of senate, Alejandro is involved in several other groups in which Inclusive Excellence is critically engaged: the Queer Student Alliance, Latino Student Alliance, The Spark: An Impetus for Change, Desk Manager of Nagel Hall, etc. Most recently, Alejandro served as a member of the university's strategic planning task force on Equity, Diversity, and Inclusive Excellence.
-He hopes to one day be a professor and an administrator at a university that values inclusivity and celebrating diversity.
+Outside of senate, Alejandro is involved in several other groups in which Inclusive Excellence is critically engaged: the Queer Student Alliance, Latino Student Alliance, The Spark: An Impetus for Inclusivity, and the Desk Manager of Nagel Hall among others.
+Most recently, Alejandro is serving as a member of the university's strategic planning task force on Equity, Diversity, and Inclusive Excellence.
+He hopes to one day be a professor and an administrator at a university in hopes of working for the values of inclusivity and celebrating diversity.

 Allison O'Grady (ABJ in Advertising, University of Georgia; BS in Psychology, University of Georgia; MA in Higher Education, University of Denver) currently works as an Instructional Support Specialist at University College.
 In this position, Allison assists faculty with course design and assessment measures, implements new technology into UCOL courses, trains faculty in the use of instructional design strategies, and contributes to strategic planning initiatives to enhance academic quality at University College.
 Allison has been an adjunct faculty member at University College for the past year and greatly enjoys teaching in online, on campus, and hybrid formats.